ufdada/wfto-mapeditor/README.md

 ### Known Issues:
 - Bigger rooms are not shown if the cursor is too close the border (as they are not placeable anyway)
-- Several placeholder tiles (like the ugly dungeon cores)